frameshiftgenomics/mosaic-cli-releases/README.md

 For Mosaic CLI to function correctly with these files, you will need to pass additional options to `mosaic bam`, `mosaic vcf`, and `mosaic post`.
 For `mosaic bam` and `mosaic vcf` you will need to pass the -e and -p params which are the S3 endpoint URL and S3 profile respectively while for `mosaic post` just the -e param needs to be passed.
-In order to use these options correctly, the AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY environment variables must be set and a file, ~/.s3cfg, must also exist.
+In order to use these options correctly, the AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY variables must be set in the environement or in the config file and an additional file, ~/.s3cfg, must also exist.
 The .s3cfg file should be formatted as shown below:
 ```
 [test_profile]
 access_key = ****